halbehers/app_in_daw/README.md

 # App In DAW

-**App In DAW** is a macOS audio plugin by Nierika that captures the audio of another running application — a browser tab, Spotify, a video call, a game — and routes it into your DAW as the plugin's own output.
+**App In DAW** is a macOS & Windows audio plugin by Nierika that captures the audio of another running application — a browser tab, Spotify, a video call, a game — and routes it into your DAW as the plugin's own output.
 Pick the source app from an Activity-Monitor-style process list, and its audio becomes a track you can record, process, or mix like any other input.